utshomax/postman-docs/src/pages/docs/postman-flows/concepts/blocks-and-connections.md

 ### Blocks

-All blocks have either an input, an output, or both.
+All blocks have an input, an output, or both.
 Inputs are on the left side of a block, and outputs are on the right.
 The [list of all blocks](/docs/postman-flows/reference/blocks-list/) has an explanation and example for every block in Postman Flows.

 There are three ways to add a new block: